 Do you know how long to age wine?
 Do you know which wines age best?
 Keep reading to find out how to age wine and why to age wine, and why you may not need to at all!

 Over time, our wine collection has grown a bit out of control.
-I’ve got countless cases of wine buried underground in our crawl space, and one of the “veggie” drawers in our fridge is dedicated solely to white wine, but it’s been evident for a while now that we need a good wine cooler, and a big one.
+I’ve got countless cases of wine buried underground in our crawl space, and one of the “veggie” drawers in our fridge is dedicated solely to white wine, but it’s been evident for a while now that we need a good wine cooler.

 Wine Storage Temperature